 Limbo is a photographic project which aim to display and explain.

-Seeking to understand society in all its complex, mysterious and creative aspects, Riccardo Raspa is an Italian photographer whose practice is constantly informed by the need to find new stories everywhere he travels.
-Often using his work as a way to explore different cultures, he believes in photography as a way to narrate the society we live in and discover new scenarios.
-Characterised by a unique visual language, Riccardo’s work can easily shift from reportage to fashion: his photographic style is a contamination of the rawness of photojournalism with the delicacy of fashion editorials.
+Seeking to understand society in all its complex, mysterious and creative aspects, Riccardo Raspa is an Italian photographer & director, whose practice is constantly informed by the need to find new stories everywhere he travels.
+Often using his work as a way to explore different cultures, he believes in the use of media as a way to narrate the society we live in and discover new scenarios.
+Characterised by a unique visual language, Riccardo’s work can easily shift from reportage to fashion, his style is a contamination of the rawness of photojournalism with the delicacy of fashion editorials.